These guides are AI-generated educational summaries — not legal or medical advice.

 Assuming a completed treatment means the exam is just a formality with no significant rating

-Why: After antineoplastic treatment ends, the VA must conduct a mandatory examination six months post-treatment.
+After antineoplastic treatment ends, the VA must conduct a mandatory examination six months post-treatment.
 The residuals-based rating that follows can still be significant if scars, disfigurement, or functional impairment are properly documented

-Do this instead: Come prepared to thoroughly document all residuals - scars, disfigurement, functional limitations, and ongoing symptoms - at the six-month post-treatment examination
+Instead: Come prepared to thoroughly document all residuals - scars, disfigurement, functional limitations, and ongoing symptoms - at the six-month post-treatment examination

 Impact: Post-treatment residuals rating